max-berman/tinder-api-authentication/README.md

 Preference is given to the full front-end solution mixed with node.js/express proxi.

-Once the token obtained store it in the local storage.
+Once token is retrieved, store it in the local storage.

 Use this repo to bootstrap the task.